Menu

 28483 Demonstrate and apply knowledge of the purpose, principles and functions of intelligence and the intelligence cycle

 Apply knowledge of legislation and core ethical values and standards to support acceptable intelligence practice.
-Intro 2 Apply knowledge of legislation, ethics, values, and standards to intelligence practice 28475 Demonstrate and apply knowledge of legislation applicable to intelligence practice
+28475 Demonstrate and apply knowledge of legislation applicable to intelligence practice

 28476 Demonstrate and apply knowledge of ethical values, standards and issues within an intelligence context

 Apply knowledge of the requirements applicable to the intelligence sector for the handling of information and intelligence.
-Intro 3 Apply knowledge of information processes for handling protectively marked information in an intelligence context 28486 Explain and apply organisational processes of handling protectively marked information in an intelligence context
+40681 Handle protectively marked information in an intelligence context 28486 Explain and apply organisational processes of handling protectively marked information in an intelligence context

 Apply knowledge of the principles of threat and risk in an intelligence context in support of organisational objectives.
-Intro 4 Apply knowledge of a risk assessment process in an intelligence context N/A
+40671 Determine level of risk using a risk assessment process in an intelligence context N/A

 New Zealand Certificate in Intelligence (Information Management) (Level 5)